uGLAD: Sparse graph recovery by optimizing deep unrolled networks: Case study: Anaerobic Digestion

 Data comes from a 6-year study of 46 digesters located at 22 Danish treatment plants.
 We have three types of digesters, operating at different temperatures (mesophilic, mesophilic with thermal hydrolysis pretreatment, thermophilic).
 Digesters operate continuously with sludge retention rate of 15.8 to 35.6 days.
 Samples were taken at 3-month and 6-month intervals, so they can be treated as i.i.d.
 We have a total of 1,010 sludge samples, 418 used to sequence archaea and 592 bacteria, performed using 16S rRNA gene amplicon sequencing.
 Analysis resulted in identification of 33,047 bacterial and 878 archaeal unique amplicon sequence variants (ASVs).
 70\% of genera and 93\% of the species were determined to be novel or previously unclassified.
 This presents problems for all approaches attempting to utilize existing databases to determine organisms' function for the purpose of grouping and feature selection.
 In fact, one of the best ways to determine an organism's function is based on checking properties of organisms whose abundance numbers in the digester best correlate with the given organism's numbers.

 Our algorithm works with any input, including: ASVs filtered by frequency, ASVs rolled up to higher taxonomy levels (species, genus, family), ASVs abundance normalized in various ways \cite{Badri406264}.
-We use networkx package to visualize the graphs, presenting positive correlations in green and negative in red, with edge weights corresponding to the strength of the correlation.
+We calculate the partial correlation matrix from the precision matrix.
+Each entry of the partial correlation matrix $\Rho_{ij}$ shows the correlation of the feature $x_i, x_j$ given the values of the other features are observed.
+This helps us obtain the direct dependence of the features.